-Andrew Cassels joined the Ohio State University women’s ice hockey staff as the interim associate head coach on September 24, 2018.
+Andrew Cassels joined the Ohio State University women’s ice hockey staff as the interim associate head coach in September 2018.

 The 17th pick in the 1987 NHL Draft, Cassels enjoyed a 16-year NHL career with stops in Montreal, Hartford, Calgary, Vancouver, Washington and Columbus.
 He tallied 732 points during his career, including a career year with the Hartford Whalers in the 1992-93 season where he scored 85 points from 21 goals and 64 assists.
 Cassels appeared in 1,015 games during his NHL career.